robscc/resume/RESUME.md

 It's a Front-end project,run in TV-box.

-- 1.Implemented the simulation on tv controller operation through WebSite,which allowed users to operate the web content smoothly.
+- 1.Implemented the simulation on TV controller operation through WebSite,which allowed users to operate the web content smoothly.

 ###### DuweiGameServer